 (3) A curriculum map outlining the courses needed to complete the program;

 (4) Designation of which institutions will deliver the required courses;

 (5) Detailed instructions advising students on the policy and procedures of the collaboration, including, but not limited to, how to enroll, registering for courses, and paying tuition and fees as per the agreement between the participating institutions;

 (6) Explanation on how student grade reports will be shared and transcribed amongst the institutions.

-(F) Institutions of higher education must annually provide a list of courses and/or programs they share with other institutions to the department via a form provided by the chancellor.
+(F) Institutions of higher education annually are to provide a list of courses and/or programs they share with other institutions to the department via a form provided by the chancellor.

-(G) At the request of the chancellor, institutions of higher education must provide any agreements for course and program sharing it has entered into with other institutions.
+(G) At the request of the chancellor, institutions of higher education are to provide any agreements for course and program sharing it has entered into with other institutions.

-Upon receipt, the chancellor will review the agreements to ensure compliance with these rules.
+Upon receipt, the chancellor will review the agreements to ensure compliance with this chapter.